Li Haiqiang: Tuen Mun

 In the summer of 2012, Li joined Tuen Mun.

 On 30 October 2012, due to the divestment of Tuen Mun president Chan Keung, various key players, including Li, and the whole coaching team were released by the club.

 International career

 In 1999, Li was called up to the Chinese national football team's squad, but he did not play in any matches.

-After spending two seasons in Hong Kong, Li Haiqiang qualified to play for Hong Kong national football team.
-His first game was a friendly against Macau national football team in Macau.
+After spending two seasons in Hong Kong, Li qualified to play for Hong Kong national football team.
+On 19 November 2008, Li made his international debut for Hong Kong in a friendly match against Macau.

-Li Haiqiang took part as captain in the 2010 East Asian Football Championship semi final tournament, held in Kaohsiung, Taiwan, helping Hong Kong qualify for the final tournament for the first time since 2003, when North Korea withdrew.
+Li took part as captain in Round 2 of the 2010 East Asian Football Championship tournament, held in Kaohsiung, Taiwan, helping Hong Kong qualify for the final tournament for the first time since 2003, when North Korea withdrew.

-On 4 October 2010, Li Haiqiang scored with a left foot volley to help Hong Kong win a friendly by 1-0 against India.
+On 4 October 2010, Li scored with a left-foot volley to help Hong Kong win a friendly by 1-0 against India.

-In June 2011, just before the friendly against Malaysia, Li Haiqiang announced that he has resigned from the Hong Kong national football team in March, due to old age.
+In June 2011, just before the friendly against Malaysia, Li announced that he had resigned from the Hong Kong national football team in March, due to old age.